 Park your RV in the shade (if possible)

 This is a great solution if you’re in a full hookup site (or at least one with electric hookups to run your air conditioning).
-By parking in the shade, you keep the afternoon sun from heating your rig, so your a/c doesn’t have to work as hard to cool down your rig to a comfortable temperature.
+By parking in the shade, you will keep the afternoon sun from heating your RV, and as a result, your a/c will not have to work as hard to cool down your rig to a comfortable temperature.

-If you’re camping on BLM land and dependent on solar panels to power your rig, parking in the shade may keep your rig cool but also mean you’ve got limited or no incoming solar power.
+If you’re camping on BLM land and depending on solar panels to power your rig, parking in the shade may keep your rig cool, but it will also limit the solar power or cause you to have no incoming solar power.

-However, boondocking (what is boondocking?) in the shade can work for a few-night stay where your batteries are sufficient to keep you running a fan for a few days without feeding in additional solar power.
+However, boondocking (what is boondocking?) in the shade can work for a few nights – your batteries may be sufficient to keep a fan running for a few days without feeding in additional solar power.

-In our case, our solar panels are at the front (tongue) end of our travel trailer, so if we can plan the path of the sun, we can try and shade the back 2/3rds of our rig and leave the front 3rd exposed when the sun is at its highest and putting in the most power.
+In our case, our solar panels are at the front (tongue) end of our travel trailer, so if we can plan the path of the sun, we can try to shade the back 2/3rds of our rig and leave the front 3rd exposed when the sun is at its highest and giving us the option to put in most power.

 We usually fail at aiming for partial shade, but we always convince ourselves it’s an idea worth trying.

-Usually, when we try this (south of the Grand Canyon, for instance, parked among the trees) we can get a couple of hours of direct sun which is enough to slow down the drain on our batteries while still keeping most of the rig shaded.
+Usually, when we try this (south of the Grand Canyon, for instance, parked among the trees), we can get a couple of hours of direct sunlight, which is enough to slow down the drain on our batteries while still keeping most of our rig shaded.

-Here in Tecolote, Mexico, we’re just out in the open, so shade isn’t an option for us (unless we wanted to be back from the beach in the shade of the mountain, which we decided against).
+Here at Playa Tecolote in Mexico, we’ve parked our RV out in the open, so shade isn’t an option for us (unless we wanted to be parked a little bit away from the beach in the shade of the mountain, which we decided against).

 Put A Microwavable Bean Bag In The Freezer